codehub-learn/development-environment-setup/OracleEE_Docker.md

 ## Oracle SQL Developer

+Oracle SQL Developer is a free tool for interacting with the Oracle Database.

+To be able to download it from the Oracle website, you will first need to have an account with Oracle or create a new account (it is free to do so).

 Download Oracle SQL Developer (Windows 64-bit with JDK 11 included) from [this link](https://www.oracle.com/database/sqldeveloper/technologies/download/).

-This is the portable format, so all you have to do is unzip the file and run the executable and then the installation is complete.
+This is the portable format, so once the file has been downloaded, unzip it the location of your choice and the installation is complete.
+You can immediately run the executable.
+Make sure that the Docker container for Oracle is running, and you should be able to connect to it and send your SQL commands.